Piotr-Augustynski/Statistics/README.md

 # Statistics - training program

-Statistics presents statistical data from a file.
+The Statistics program presents statistical data from a file.
 Currently accepts JSON and CSV files but you can easily add another file format.

 The data in the files should look the same.